 Soy also contains fiber, omega-3, and omega-6 fatty acids and is an excellent source of protein.

-According to Todd, the nutrition in soy foods can vary among different preparations, so she recommends consuming whole soy foods like tempeh to guarantee the highest amount per serving.
+According to Todd, the nutrition in soy foods can vary among different preparations, so a few servings a day are appropriate.

-Research shows that people who eat one to two servings of soyfoods per day gain many health benefits, such as reducing the risk of heart disease, osteoporosis, and specific forms of cancer.
-(1, 2, 4)
+Research shows that people who eat one to two servings of soyfoods daily gain many health benefits, such as reducing the risk of heart disease, osteoporosis, and specific forms of cancer.
+(1, 2)

 Soybeans contain phytoestrogens called isoflavones.

-Some people claim that these soy isoflavones act like the female sex hormone estrogen in the body and can potentially increase the risk of cancers — especially breast cancer — as well as reduce the testosterone levels in men.
+Some people claim that these soy isoflavones act like the female sex hormone estrogen in the body and can potentially increase the risk of cancers — especially breast cancer — and reduce the testosterone levels in men.

 But concerns about adverse effects are not supported by the clinical literature available at the time of this writing.

-Soy is one of the most researched foods — nearly 2,000 soy-related papers published annually — and based on the health benefits in these epidemiologic studies along with the benefits noted in clinical trials soy is not only safe to eat, but it’s also beneficial when eaten in moderation.
-(1, 2)
+Soy is one of the most researched foods — nearly 2,000 soy-related papers published annually — and based on the health benefits in these epidemiologic studies and the benefits noted in clinical trials, soy is not only safe to eat, but it’s also beneficial when eaten in moderation.
+(1, 2, 5)

 Some people will avoid tofu because they are afraid to consume GMOs.

 A genetically modified organism (GMO) is any organism whose genetic material has been manipulated in a lab using genetic engineering techniques.
 Scientists alter genes using DNA from different living organisms like bacteria or viruses to get specific traits such as resistance to disease or tolerance of herbicides or pesticides.
 (4)